MiDataInt/mdi-script-generator/static/options/RUN_MODE.md

 running on the same server.
 It is best for users with an HPC solution that can be accessed via SSH willing to trade a slightly more complex installation for the capabilities afforded by running the MDI remotely.
-Remote modes may also offer improved compute speeds relative to smaller desktop or laptop computers.
+Remote modes may also offer improved compute speeds relative to desktop or laptop computers.

 ---